Licensed to ill

 He stood up and yawned an aggressive yawn which turned into an agitated full body stretch.
 And then threw his lighter.
 The force of which was strong enough to break whatever glass it smashed into.
 The shocking and unexpected sound of which made Jim’s whole body flinch.
 A jump high into the air that landed in a low crouched-down squatting position.
 There he held still.
 Looking like a catcher behind home-plate frozen in suspended animation.
 Listening.

 The coast was clear.
 He stood up in slow motion.
 Listening.
-And started scratching his left forearm and wrist with his right hand.
-Then all up and down his right forearm and wrist with his left hand.
-Then all over both lower legs and ankles with both of his hands.
-Then the forearms again, each hand scratching the other forearm and wrist at the same time this time.
+And started scratching his left arm and wrist with his right hand.
+Then his right with his left.
+Then both arms at the same time.
+Then the legs and ankles.
+Scratching.
+Just above his right ankle his right index finger's fingernail caught the edge of a fresh scab, yanking the entire thing off.

-He sat back down on his skateboard.
+He knee-jerk sucked loud air in, through his reflex-clenched teeth.
+Couldn't see well enough to inspect it, so touched it with his fingertip.
+It felt tacky, like a dried up thin puddle of waffle syrup, about the size of a nickle.
+Then sat back down on his skateboard.
 His tackle box and fishing pole sat beside him on the poured concrete foundation floor.
 Of what looked like will be the kitchen of the house he was in.
 The house he was in that was still under construction.
 Where his friend was supposed to meet him some 30 minutes earlier at 5 a.m.

 *